 But in 1861, with regard to this issue of allowing slavery to expand into the West, Lincoln felt there was nothing of value to be gained by compromising.
 He told one Springfield visitor, “By no act or complicity of mine shall the Republican party become a mere sucked egg, all shell and no principle to it.”

-I hope that you never have to play the kind of high-stakes game that Presidents sometimes get into.
+I hope that you never have to play the kind of high-stakes games that Presidents sometimes have to play.
 But you probably will someday find yourself in a situation where you may need to draw the line.